 All Alban Federation (AF) trainees are based at one home school through their training with a second school placement taking place in the Spring term.
 Trainees are allocated a subject mentor who offer day to day support within the department.
 Federation training takes place every Wednesday afternoon, with sessions hosted at schools across the partnership.
 Additional core training is offered at the start of the course to support trainees in the developing teaching skills.

 Trainees are assessed continually through the programme with an acknowledgement that individuals develop at different rates.
-Trainees will receive feedback through formal lesson observations (at least one a week) and receive a formal report at three points through training.
-There are no essays to write.
+Trainees will receive feedback through formal lesson observations (at least one a week) and receive a formal review at three points through training.
+There are no essays to write or assignments to complete.

-AF was graded ‘Outstanding’ by OFSTED in its most recent inspection and was ranked in the top 10 of all ITT providers in the Good Teacher Training Guide (2017).
+AF was ranked in the top 10 of all ITT providers in the Good Teacher Training Guide (2017).

 Alban Federation has over 20 schools in its Secondary partnership so most successful applicants will have the chance to work in a school of their choice.
-Trainees are normally placed on 11-16 training programmes, following a core training induction in the first half term of the course, and then working in schools for at least 4 days a week from November of each training year.
+Trainees are normally placed on 11-16 training programme, working in schools for at least 4 days a week.
 The second placement takes place in the half term immediately after the Christmas break.